How to Avoid Getting Tricked by IRS Scam Calls

 - Scammers Use Caller ID Spoofing – As I mentioned above, IRS call scammers have taken to hiding their phone numbers to prevent being identified as scam artists, and will often use caller ID spoofing to make it look like they’re calling from the actual IRS.
 Just because you receive phone call from a number that Google says is the IRS, doesn’t mean it’s the actual IRS calling!

 - Scammers Keep Trying New Methods – No one ever claimed that these scammers aren’t innovators, as they’re likely to try new tricks each tax season.
-We’re expecting to see all sorts of new techniques in 2017, so don’t simply rely on reports from previous years when attempting to identify IRS phone call scams this year.
+We’re expecting to see all sorts of new techniques, so don’t simply rely on reports from previous years when attempting to identify IRS phone call scams this year.

 - Scammers May Seem Legitimate – The person who calls you may claim to have an IRS badge ID number, an official IRS email, or some other seemingly legitimate connection to the Internal Revenue Service (like official looking letterhead on emailed documents), but you’ll need to see through their ruse, and identify that you’re not dealing with the actual IRS.